Ovadia Yosef: Entry into politics

 In 1984, Yosef founded the Shas party in response to minimal representation of Sephardic Jews in the Ashkenazi-dominated Agudat Yisrael.
-It has since become a formidable political force, becoming part of the coalition in most of the elected governments since.
+It has since become a formidable political force, becoming a part of the coalition in most of the elected governments.
 He later took a less active role in politics, but remained the party's spiritual leader until his death.

+Weekly lectures

+For over 50 years, Yosef gave weekly Saturday night lessons in the Yazdim synagogue.
+These lectures were live-streamed by satellite as well as recorded, with over 100,000 people worldwide watching them.

 Assassination plot

-In April 2005, Israeli security services arrested three people whom the Shin Bet claimed were all members of the Popular Front for the Liberation of Palestine (PFLP).
-They were accused of plotting to kill Yosef.
+In April 2005, Israeli security services arrested three people whom they accused of plotting to kill Yosef.
+The Shin Bet claimed they were all members of the Popular Front for the Liberation of Palestine.
 One of the three, Musa Darwish, was convicted on December 15, 2005, of Yosef's attempted murder, and of throwing firebombs at vehicles on the Jerusalem-Ma'aleh Adumim road.
 He was sentenced to 12 years in prison and three years' probation.
 A second man, Salah Hamouri, said he was innocent of the charges, but accepted a sentence of seven years in exchange for admitting his guilt.

 Family

-When Yosef was 24, he married the 17-year-old Margalit Fattal, who was born in Syria to Rabbi Avraham HaLevi Fattal.
+When Yosef was 24, he married the 17-year-old Margalit Fattal, who was born in Syria to Avraham HaLevi Fattal.
 They had eleven children.